danielflower/danielflower.github.io/_posts/2015-02-03-Writing-a-responsive-site-by-hand-in-using-Chrome-as-an-IDE.md

 Desktop second
 --------------

-I turned off response mode in Chrome and refresh and it was little bit of a mess.
+I turned off responsive mode in Chrome and pressed refresh and it was little bit of a mess.
 The fonts were large and the text way too wide, but both of these were easily fixed: I just added a max-width to the container div, and removing some of the line-height, and then tweaked the font sizes.
 I found the following things helped: